junikimm717/nvim2025/README.md

 # Juni's 2025 Neovim Config

 Now with a new plugin manager and theme switching!

-The config should also self-bootstrap itself.
+If you're on an x86_64 hpc environment, you can just bootstrap all the required dependencies of the full config by calling `./bootstrap.sh`.

 [Old Config](https://git.junickim.me/junikimm717/nvim2023)